NBISweden/pipelines-nextflow/README.md

 nextflow run [-profile <profile_name1>[,<profile_name2>,...] ] workflow.nf [--workflow_parameters]
 ```

-If running on a grid infrastructure, `nextflow` must be able to communicate
+If running on a compute cluster infrastructure, `nextflow` must be able to communicate
 with the scheduler at all times, otherwise tasks will be cancelled.
 The best way to do this is to run `nextflow` using a `screen` or `tmux`
 terminal.